SpektraSystems/Red-Hat-Modernize-Apps/01-moving-existing-apps.md

 Open the `modernize-apps/monolith/pom.xml` file.

-At the `<!-- TODO: Add OpenShift profile here -->` we are going to add a the following configuration to the pom.xml
+At the `<!-- TODO: Add OpenShift profile here -->` we are going to add the following configuration to the pom.xml

 ~~~xml
 <profile>